andremann/SKG-IF/docs/source/venues.rst

 Name
 ----
-:Description: The name of the venue
+:Description: The name of the venue.
 :Type: string
 :Use: mandatory, (1)
 :Representation: XML element ``name``